 - Past performance is not a guarantee of future results.
 Investing in shares of IPT’s common stock involves a high degree of risk.

-- IPT is subject to various risks related to owning real estate, including changes in economic, demographic and real estate market conditions.
+- Real Estate Investment Trusts (REITs) are not suitable for all investors.
+IPT is subject to various risks related to owning real estate, including changes in economic, demographic and real estate market conditions, as well as the current severe dislocations in the U.S. and global capital and real estate markets.
 Due to the risks involved in the ownership of real estate and real estate-related investments, the amount of distributions IPT may pay to stockholders in the future, if any, is uncertain, there is no guarantee of any return on investment and stockholders may lose the amount they invest.

 - IPT anticipates that its investment in real estate assets will be primarily concentrated in the industrial real estate sector and that its investments will be concentrated in the largest distribution and logistics markets in the United States.
 Such industry concentration may expose IPT to the risk of economic downturns in this sector to a greater extent than if its business activities included investing a more significant portion of the net proceeds of this offering in other sectors of the real estate industry; and such market concentrations may expose IPT to the risk of economic downturns in these areas.
 In addition, if IPT’s tenants are concentrated in any particular industry, any adverse economic developments in such industry could expose IPT to additional risks.
 These concentration risks could negatively impact IPT’s operating results and affect its ability to make distributions to its stockholders.